willfurnass/sheffield_hpc/stanagepilot/software/apps/openfoam.rst

 Batch Usage
 --------------------

-The following is an example batch job running the pitzDaily example model:
+The following is an example batch job running the pitzDaily example model on 4 nodes with 1 task per node:

 .. important::